mychapati/nomenklatura/README.md

 Nomenklatura is an entity database for information about companies, people and their relationships.
 It provides a comprehensive interface and API to query, de-duplicate and integrate different entities - people, organisations or public bodies.
 It helps clean imported source data to turn it into domain-specific intelligence.

+## Implementation

+``nomenklatura`` uses an RDF-inspired, specialised graph representation.
+It is focussed on storing and integrating data about entities such as people, companies and other organisations.

+Key features include:

+* Information about entities is stored as a set of statements, i.e. properties with additional information attached to them.
+* Data is stored in a SQL database internally to make it easy to query.
+* Statements (and hence entities) are associated with contexts, which store comprehensive provenance information (data source, trust level, etc.)
+* Data can be exported to flat files and re-imported easily.

+The underlying ontology for the data is static, and stored in a YAML file located at: ``nomenklatura/fixtures/schema.yaml``.
+Core types like ``Object``, ``Node`` and ``Link`` should not be changed, while higher-level types and attributes can be extended and changed at will.

 ## Installation

 Before you can install ``storyweb``, the following dependencies are required: